Cedar Rapids Titans

-The Cedar Rapids River Kings are a professional indoor football team based in Cedar Rapids, Iowa.
-The River Kings joined the Indoor Football League (IFL) as an expansion team in 2011 as the Cedar Rapids Titans and first took the field for the 2012 season.
-The River Kings will not rejoin the Indoor Football League (IFL) in 2024.
+The Cedar Rapids Titans are a professional indoor football team based in Cedar Rapids, Iowa.
+They are current members of American Indoor Football.
+The Titans first joined the Indoor Football League (IFL) as an expansion team in 2011 and first took the field for the 2012 season.
+They played as the Cedar Rapids River Kings from 2019 to 2020 and again from 2024 until 2025.
 Since 2014, the Titans/River Kings franchise has played its home games at the newly renovated Alliant Energy PowerHouse, after having played their first two seasons at the Cedar Rapids Ice Arena.

-The Titans were the first indoor team to be based in Cedar Rapids.
-The Titans have appeared in two United Conference championship games (2013, 2014), losing to the Sioux Falls Storm both times.
+The franchise is the first indoor team to be based in Cedar Rapids and have appeared in two IFL United Conference championship games (2013, 2014), losing to the Sioux Falls Storm both times.

-During the 2018 season, the Titans were sold to new ownership and announced that they would rebrand for 2019 with a name-the-team contest, eventually taking on the Cedar Rapids River Kings name.
+During the 2018 season, the Titans were sold to new ownership and announced that they would rebrand for 2019 with a name-the-team contest, eventually taking on the River Kings name.

 Due to the effects of the COVID-19 pandemic, the River Kings went dormant for at least the 2021 season.
 The team website was deactivated in 2020 and the team was not included as a 2022 league member.

+The River Kings would return in 2024, as members of the revived AIF.
+On June 2, 2025, the team reverted back to the Titans.

 Franchise history

 2012 – Titans

 In August 2011, it was announced that the Cedar Rapids Titans would become an expansion team of the Indoor Football League for the 2012 season owned by Chris Kokalis, Bob Sullivan and Kenneth Moninski.
 Titans' general manager, Chris Kolalis stated, "We believe that Cedar Rapids is a fantastic market to bring a team into.
 We hope to promote economic development and be a part of the growth of the community by being active and giving back to the fans."
 The team also announced that they would play their home games at the Cedar Rapids Ice Arena, with the intentions to play in the newly renovated, U.S. Cellular Center in 2013.
 On November 18, 2011, the Titans hired former NFL player, Kyle Moore-Brown, as the first coach in franchise history.
-They won their inaugural game on March 3, 2012 with a 32–13 win over Lehigh Valley Steelhawks.
+They won their inaugural game on March 3, 2012, with a 32–13 win over Lehigh Valley Steelhawks.